WojciechLamperski/wojciechlamperski/README.md

 - 🙍‍♂️ I'm Wojciech Lamperski and I aspire to become a junior frontend developer! <br/>
 - 📝 I'm studying at [Infoshare Academy](https://infoshareacademy.com/). <br/>
 - 🤓 I have a good understanding of Javascript, HTML and CSS.
-- ⚛️ Currently, I'm learning React. <br/>
+- ⚛️ Currently I'm learning React. <br/>
 - 📫 You can reach me via my [LinkedIn](https://www.linkedin.com/in/wojciech-lamperski/) account. <br/>

 <!--